nao1215/sqly/doc/pages/markdown/how_to_use.md

 sqly allows you to change the display mode of SQL results with options.
 By default, the output is in table format.
 The output format can be changed to csv (`--csv`), tsv (`--tsv`), ltsv (`--ltsv`), markdown (`--markdown`), json (`--json`), or ndjson (`--ndjson`).
 Excel (`--excel`) and Parquet (`--parquet`) are export-only: they render as csv on screen and write a file only through `.dump` or `--output`.
 Since the output mode can be changed while the sqly shell is running, it is easy to execute `sqly sample.csv` and then change settings or execute SQL queries within the sqly shell.

+For automation-friendly output, `--json-typed` and `--ndjson-typed` (or `.mode json-typed` / `.mode ndjson-typed` in the shell) emit native JSON scalars instead of strings: a canonical JSON number becomes a number, `true`/`false` become booleans, and a SQL NULL becomes `null`.
+A large integer stays lossless and never regresses into scientific notation, while a value with a leading zero such as `007` remains a string.
+The default `--json`/`--ndjson` keep the legacy string contract.
+Pair `--inspect` with `--json-typed` to apply the same contract to the report's sample rows.

 ### sqly options